 3. Results of Illustrative Trial

 Tables XX below compare three different ways to measure the ‘importance’ of a particular source of uncertainty.
-Eight scenarios are compared to the base case using three different utility functions each a combination of ‘Biological’, ‘Revenue’ and ‘Social’ components.
+Eight scenarios are compared to the base case using three different utility functions each a combination of ‘Biological’, ‘Economic’ and ‘Social’ components.
 In the ‘Total’ column, the three components are simply added implying they have equal weights in the overall utility.
-The first ‘Absolute’ utility function uses absolute values for the number/biomass of fish, for catch and for effort which is a proxy for employment, hence ‘social’ component as maintaining employment is one of the management objectives.
-The second utility function uses relative values, where historical averages presented in part a) of the table are used to normalise biomass, catch (revenue) and fishing effort.
-In the third version of a utility function, the values are normalised using MSY reference points.
+The first ‘Absolute’ utility function uses absolute values for the biomass of fish, for yield and for fishing mortality which is a proxy for employment, hence the ‘social’ component, as maintaining employment is one of the management objectives, Table 3.
+The second utility function (Table 4) uses relative values, where historical averages presented in part a) of the table, are used to normalise biomass, yield and fishing mortality.
+In the third version of a utility function, the values are normalised using MSY reference points, (Table 5).

+Using absolute values is inconvenient if we want to consider trade-off by combining different components, in that case adding biological and social components makes no sense even if quantitatively they were on the same scale (which is clearly not the case in Table 3) since they have incomparable units of measure.
+But normalising (dividing) values by either historically meaningful quantities (Table 4) or MSY based calculations (Table 5) makes all components of the utility function unit-less thus enabling us to make sense of the overall, or ‘Total’ utility, the last column of Table 4 and 5.

-The percentage values show how each component of the overall utility was affected by each scenario relative to the base case.
+The percentage values show how each component of the overall utility and the total were affected by each scenario relative to the base case: the difference between utility of the scenario and the base case divided by the value of the utility function (component) for the base case

-The last column, shows how the overall utility function has changed with each scenario relative to the base case.
+The last column shows how the overall utility function has changed with each scenario relative to the base case, and if had an agreed with the stakeholders form of the utility function these would be the primary numbers of interest.
 We can see that uncertainty over reported catches has a lot of influence, no matter which utility function is used.
 Recruitment and Steepness scenarios appear important when the utility function is constructed out of values normalised by MSY reference points which are allowed to change with the scenario.
 Clearly, the scenario influences the reference points and hence our perception of how satisfied we are with achieving management goals.
 It is suggested by the results that scenarios related to natural mortality are not important.
-This is in clear contradiction with the expert opinion which rated the importance of uncertainty related to natural mortality at age as ‘major’.
+This is in clear contradiction with the expert opinion which rated the importance of uncertainty related to natural mortality at age as ‘major’, Table 1.

+The revenue component does not change in the first two variants of the utility function because the model uses constant catch projections, however in the utility function that evaluates scenarios relative to perceived MSY reference points (which themselves change depending on the scenario) the revenue component does vary, suggesting for instance that the fishery is underperforming from the economic standpoint in the ‘high recruitment’ scenario.
+This is because the high recruitment causes the estimated Yield at MSY to be higher and so the same level of catch looks worse in comparison with a higher standard.

+All three utility functions use the same discount rate (5%) and equal weights for the components.
+However, we don’t know stakeholder preferences.
+Different stakeholders might give different weights to different components and also prefer different discounting factors for each component.